Multilevel ensemble Kalman filtering for spatio-temporal processes: Marcinkiewicz--Zygmund inequalities for separable Hilbert spaces

 where $c_p$ only depends on $p$. \end{lemma} \begin{proof} Let $r_1, r_2, \ldots$ denote a sequence of real-valued \iid random variables with $P(r_i= \pm 1) = 1/2$.
 A Banach space $\cK$ is said to be of R-type $q$ if there exists a $c>0$ such that for every $\bar n \in \bbN$ and for all (deterministic) $x_1, x_2, \ldots, x_{\bar n} \in \cK$,

 It is clear that all Hilbert spaces (and for our interest $\cH$, in particular) are of R-type 2, since their norms are induced by an inner product.
-Following the proofs of~\cite[Proposition 2.1 and Corollary 2.1]{woyczynski1980}, let $\{X_i'\}$ denote an additional sequence of i.i.d.~samples of $X\in L^p(\Omega,\cHO)$ which fulfills that $X'_i$ and $X_j$ are mutually independent (and identically distributed) for any $i,j \in \bbN$.
-Introducing the symmetrization $\widetilde X_i \coloneq (X_i - X_i')$, and noting that almost surely,
+Following the proofs of~\cite[Proposition 2.1 and Corollary 2.1]{woyczynski1980}, let $\{X_i'\}$ denote an additional sequence of i.i.d.~samples of $X\in L^p(\Omega,\cH)$ for which the collection of r.v.~$\{X_i\} \cup \{X_i'\}$ also is i.i.d.
+Introducing the symmetrization $\widetilde X_i \coloneq (X_i - X_i')$, and noting that

 we derive by the conditional Jensen's inequality that

 And by another application of H\"older's inequality,

 \end{proof}